zwentt/zwen/teaching.md

 ### Process Analysis

+- <a href="http://wentoday.com/downloads/csufresno/om/product-process-matrix-implications.html" target="_blank"> Process-Product Matrix Worksheet </a> This is an interactive, exportable digital worksheet designed to help students practice and map out the managerial implications of different production processes.

 - <a href="http://wentoday.com/downloads/csufresno/om/flowchart_tool.html" target="_blank">Flow Chart Tool</a>
 A flowchart is a visual diagram, widely used in process analysis, design, and improvement, that represents the sequence of steps, decisions, and actions within a process using standardized symbols.